molecularmodelinglab/PhaKinPro/README.md

 # PhaKinPro

 PHArmacoKINetic PROperty calculator: Used to predict varies pharmacokinetic properties using QSAR models.
-If you use please cite \[INSERT CITATION HERE].
+If you use please cite [our paper](https://pubs.acs.org/doi/10.1021/acs.jmedchem.3c02446).
 There is a [webserver](http://34.170.18.221/) that runs these models, but for large numbers of compounds, running locally using this code is much more effective

 # Requierments
 Install the requirments from the requirements.txt file.
 Additionally, if you want to run the webserver, you need to install flask and qunicorn